izadoesdev/Zephra/README.md

 │   └── users/
 │       └── [id].ts   # /api/users/:id (dynamic route)
 │
+├── main.tsx          # Client entry for CSR/hydration
 └── about/           # Page route for /about
     └── page.tsx     # React component
 ```

+## ⚡ SSR & CSR

+- **SSR:** Bun + React render pages on the server for fast initial load and SEO.
+- **CSR:** Bun's native bundler outputs a browser-ready JS bundle for hydration and interactivity.
+- **Hydration:** SSR output is hydrated on the client for a seamless experience.
+- **HMR:** Currently, HMR is handled via auto-reload (full page reload) using Bun's watcher and injected scripts.
+True Fast Refresh/stateful HMR is not available without Babel/Webpack.

+## 🧪 Diagnostics & Roadmap

+- **Diagnostics:** In-house tools for tracking component renders, module graph, and change impact analysis are in progress.
+- **Advanced HMR:** Fast Refresh-style HMR is not available without code transforms.
+Future plans may include custom Bun plugins or transforms.
+- **Developer Experience:** Focus on type safety, CLI, and in-house DX improvements.

 ## 🗺️ Roadmap